 1989 FAD Ltd. P’ship v.
 Feagley, 237 Va.
 413, 377 S.E.2d 437.

-Landlord has no duty to remove ice from porch and steps of apartment house while moisture still falling and freezing.
+Landlord has no duty to remove snow and ice from porch and steps of apartment house while moisture still falling and freezing.

 1984 Mary Washington Hosp. v.
 Gibson, 228 Va.
 95, 319 S.E.2d 741.